 Parameterisation To use SimSurvey for a real world problem realistic parameter values are needed.
 The package comes with default values chosen for a particular case study.
 However, no mention is made in the manuscript how to choose appropriate values for the many model parameters to tailor the simulations to a population of interest.
 I suggest the authors add a section on parameterisation and a table summarizing all parameters with a column specifying how to parameterize.
 For example, parameters for population dynamics and growth could probably be taken from the literature (or a stock assessment report).
 However this is not possible for the parameters of the spatial distribution function sim_distribution() such as correlation between ages etc. Ideally the package would include a fitting function for estimating these parameters from actual data.
 These input data could come from a pilot survey and include location (lat, long) and numbers by length/age.

 This is yet another very helpful suggestion and, now that we have included a Parameterisation section, it is easy to see the value of such a section to prospective users of the package.
-However, we should note that we deviated from the recommendation to a degree as we did not produce a table that summaries how to specify the parameters, rather we wrote a section that outlines recommended steps for setting up a custom simulation.
+Instead of t table that summarizes how to specify the parameters, we wrote an entire section that outlines recommended steps for setting up a their own simulation.
 We started drafting a table, however, it quickly became apparent that it would be too big and cumbersome and somewhat redundant with the core tables that describe the arguments and parameters.
 We hope that the narrative/outline we included will serve the practical purpose the reviewer had in mind.

 Minor issues - line 93: I assume there is an age plus but this needs to be mentioned.
 Also, please specify how you set the initial numbers for plus group ().

-We have now noted in the manuscript that a plus group is not modeled as the number of ages can easily be extended to include groups with zero fish.
+We have now noted in the manuscript that a plus group is not modeled explicitly as the number of ages can easily be extended to include groups with zero fish.
 This choice simplifies the simulation, including the setting of initial numbers which is done via exponential decay.
 Further, the lack of a plus group is inconsequential for survey based estimates of abundance at age.

 line 121: I don’t understand the explanation of a closure.
 What do you mean by “return functions”?
 Do you mean it returns an object with different attributes?